antonioballesteros/testing-next-tmh-first-step/README.md

 - Trigger "setNewTask" when user click "return"
 - Add some icons instead to have "remove" or "add" texts
 - Avoid duplicated tasks

+### Test 2

+- Under the card we should have something interesting to show
+- Implement some fallback when user is not correctly loaded
+- Implement loading state??